Early Assessment Program

 Both classes have been offered in the Sacramento area for a number of years with success.

-District.
-Fresno State offers professional development and support for teachers interested
+State offers professional development and support for teachers interested in adding

-in adding TQR or QRAT to their campus offerings.
-A five day training to prepare teachers
+TQR or QRAT to their campus offerings.
+A five-day and a seven-day training to prepare

 CSU Proficiency Standards in English and Mathematics